 Product exemptions

-Certain products are regulated by other specific EU directives and are not subject to GPSR.
-These mainly include:
+Certain products are regulated by other specific EU directives and are not subject to the GPSR.

 - Medical Devices,